 Approximately 1 in 20 cervical screening tests show cervical changes.
 The majority will not lead to cancer as the cells will return to normal over time.
 However, in some cases, the cells will remain abnormal and require treatment to ensure that they do not become cancerous.
 Should your test show abnormal results, Dr Penman will advise you and arrange further treatment if required.

 How Do I Book A Private Cervical Screening Test With Dr Penman?

-You can book your cervical screening test by clicking on the blue gynaecology appointment button below.
-Alternatively, please visit the Contact Us page and ring the hospital of your choice.
+You can book your cervical screening test by clicking on the appointment button below.

-- Please make sure that you are not menstruating when you come for your smear test as this makes the collection of cells from the cervix impossible.
+- Please make sure that you are not on your period when you come for your smear test as this makes the collection of cells from the cervix impossible.